So we’re strengthening the movement of educational equity, but how? There are three parts to our approach:

-There are more than 16 million children growing up in poverty in the United States.
+There are more than 16 million children growing up in poverty in the U.S.

 These statistics are not a reflection of our children’s potential.
 Kids growing up in poverty can and do achieve at the highest levels.
 Instead, these statistics reflect the systemic lack of equity for kids in low-income communities.